aimms/how-to/Articles/658/658-plet-library.rst

 The following steps are recommended to add the AimmsPLET library to your AIMMS application with a service for long running tasks:

 #.
-Add the library AimmsPLET by cloning from:
+Add the library AimmsPLET by cloning from: <copying above download>

 #.
-Add libraries AimmsPLET depends on, currently only Stopwatch, see
+Add libraries AimmsPLET depends on, currently only Stopwatch, see :doc:`../574/574-stopwatch-library`.

 #.
 Optionally add AimmsPLET and Stopwatch to the .gitignore of your AIMMS app.